 If the Spatial Relation Information per SRS Resource IE and the Periodicity List IE are both included in the Requested SRS Transmission Characteristics IE, the gNB-DU shall consider that the Spatial Relation per SRS Resource Item IE and the Periodicity List Item IE have one-to-one mapping relation.

+If the Reserve In Inactive IE is included in the POSITIONING INFORMATION REQUEST message, the gNB-DU shall reserve the SRS configuration when the UE is released into RRC INACTIVE state.